mdh266/CrimeTime/README.md

 ## Introduction

 This web application was part of a 3 week project at <a href="http://insightdatascience.com/">Insight Data Science</a>.
+I originally started this project because I was interested in developing a data driven approach to reducing crime in the NYC area.
+Working on this project I quickly noticed that different neighborhoods are affected by different types of crime and these crimes peak at different times of the year (you can see this <a href="http://michael-harmon.com/blog/crimetime.html">blog post</a> to read more).
+I thought if I could make a web application that forecasts monthly crime rates on a local level it might help police redistribute their resources more effectively and thus reduce the crime in NYC.
+The applicaiton could also be of interest to individuals or business who are concerned about crime rates in their neighborhood.

-Users are prompted to enter an address from the input page seen below:
+The application prompts to enter an address from the input page seen below:

 ![Input Page](./doc/input.png)